 This is is your class, and, as such, the content is somewhat plastic, molded by your writerly needs and wants.
 PLUS I'm pretty weird.
 And I do what I can to preserve a note (more than a note) of surprise and unpredictability.
 We'll meet lots of authors (and what can only be described as "circus folk"), we'll go on field trips, we'll play music, we'll eat food, sometimes we'll dance That said, there are a few regular components you can count on.

 “Vocal publishing” of student work followed by roundtable discussions.
-Each student will have at least two opportunities to workshop.
 Students can choose work written in response to the in class prompts, or pieces composed outside of class.

 Students are not permitted to read their own work (rather their work is to be read aloud by another student).
 The writer then becomes a critical part of the evaluating audience for his own piece, commonly noticing the same literary stumbles (and moments of grace) as his peers.